floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 | preferred_tenants      | List, a list of tenants to try to use if the user has not requested a tenant yet.
 Default empty.                                                   |
 {: .config-table}

-Enabling / Disabling MT
+##### Enabling / Disabling MT

 Please keep in mind that due to some technical limitations **once you enable MT, it cannot be easily disabled.** In such case please contact the support team.

-In order to enable MT you need to run the following command:
+1. Run the following command:
 ```bash
 ./sgctl.sh special enable-mt
 ```

-Additionally, header `sgtenant` needs to be forwarded to Elasticsearch, which can be achieved by adding the header name to the property `elasticsearch.requestHeadersWhitelist` in the `kibana.yml` file.
+2. Header `sgtenant` needs to be forwarded to Elasticsearch, which can be achieved by adding the header name to the property `elasticsearch.requestHeadersWhitelist` in the `kibana.yml` file.
+3. Check roles assigned to users.
+Users with the role `SGS_KIBANA_USER_NO_MT` are not able to access the Kibana user interface when multitenacy is enabled.
+Therefore, an administrator should consider assigning to users the following build-in roles:
+   - `SGS_KIBANA_USER`
+   - `SGS_KIBANA_USER_NO_GLOBAL_TENANT`

+It is also possible to use custom roles.
+However, it is important to ensure each user has access to at least one tenant.
+Otherwise, the user is unable to log into Kibana.

 #### For versions prior to FLX v2.0.0